gnietof/Quantum/cheat/tricky.md

 ## Clifford

+- Which one of the provided identities are correct?

 The combination of Clifford gates is better described in ![Clifford Combinations](../cheat/tips_clifford.md#clifford-combinations).
 Just for answering those questions related with Clifford gates identities:

 | X Gate | Y Gate | Z Gate | H Gate | S Gate |